MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/overview/overview.md

 ---
-ms.date:  06/12/2017
-keywords:  dsc,powershell,configuration,setup
+description: DSC is a management platform in PowerShell that enables you to manage your IT and development infrastructure with configuration as code. ms.date: 06/12/2017
 title: Windows PowerShell Desired State Configuration Overview
-description: DSC is a management platform in PowerShell that enables you to manage your IT and development infrastructure with configuration as code.
 ---

 # Windows PowerShell Desired State Configuration Overview